jasonmpittman/research-ideas/research-ideas-2017.md

 How does detection of energy consumption patterns in an exploit of client software compare to a similar exploit in an equivalent web-based application (e.g. Word compared to Office 365 Word)?

+Does the perception of vulnerability significantly differ between programmers using unmanaged languages (C, C++) compared to programmers using managed languages (e.g. C#, Java)?

+Do programmers perceive programming languages to be insecure or the implementation of the language (e.g. compiler)?

+To what extent can evolutionary biology inform the understanding of why secure coding *awareness training* does not appear to be effective?

 #### Week 2